SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ## Variant of function

 In many programming languages, one function can be declared as **different variants** with the same name but different parameters.
 This is known as **method overloading**.
-For good or bad **Javascript**, language doesn't support this.
+For good or bad **JavaScript**, language doesn't support this.

 When we declare **two or more functions with the same names**, our program will use the **last declared**.
 Declaring the second function with the same name removes the old function and overrides the new one in that place.